Television in the Soviet Union: History

 In February 1965, the first television series was shown on USSR television.
 Also, in 1965, a third television channel began operating in the USSR (it was a special educational channel for children and schoolchildren).
 Since 1966, annual contests for the best television films have been held in the USSR.

 In time for the golden jubilee year of the October Revolution, 1967, SECAM color broadcasts debuted in both Moscow and Leningrad on their local TV channels.
 In the same time, since November 1967, Orbita, the world's first satellite television broadcasting system, became operational.

 Since January 1, 1968, a special television news program ("Vremya") began on the 1st television channel.

 By 1972, the Soviet television service had grown into six full national channels, plus republican and regional stations serving all republics and minority communities.
+More than 30 million television sets existed, a larger number than any country other than the United States.
+More than 75% of the population could watch at least one channel.
+The goal was to have every citizen able to watch five channels.
+35,000 people worked in broadcasting, with a new studio in Ostankino as technically well-equipped as any in the world.

 Several morning programs on Central Television were used in school education (for example, the program "The Arrival of Spring" on 1st TV channel was officially used in natural history classes in elementary grades as additional material on the topic of "Spring Phenomena in Nature").
 Later, the Dushanbe TV studio began producing a 45-minute television program "Офарин!" ("Well done!") for a local TV channel (it was used in school physical education classes in rural areas of the Tajik SSR).